 35 Kennedy Street, Kingston

-Onzieme proves Canberra can be cool.
+Onzieme proves Canberra restaurants can be cool.
 This small-scale, fire-fuelled restaurant has a lot of love for excellent veggies, with a nose-to-tail approach to the moderate amount of top-notch meat that makes it onto the menu, and foraged ingredients featuring too.

 Minimal intervention and small-scale wines are the main event on the drinks list and, if you miss out on a booking, it's worth trying your luck for a seat at the bar.